Updated August 6, 2020.

 Are pregnant women at high risk of getting COVID-19?

-Currently, we do not believe women are at higher-risk of COVID-19 than the general population.
+Currently, we do not believe women are at higher-risk of contracting COVID-19 than the general population.
 As this is a rapidly evolving situation, however, much is still unknown.
 Pregnant women have historically had a higher risk of severe illness when infected with viruses similar to COVID-19, including respiratory viruses like the flu.
+There is some research indicating that pregnant women might be at increased risk of illness and hospitalization from COVID-19 and may be more likely to be in the ICU because of these complications.
 As a result, we encourage you to follow our general recommendations for protecting yourself against the virus, including practicing social distancing, washing your hands, and frequently disinfecting high-touch surfaces.

 If I have COVID-19, will I pass it to my baby?